ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 ### How to select the right KleidiAI micro-kernel?

-Only one matrix multiply micro-kernel will be used for your given AI application.
+Only one matrix multiply micro-kernel is used for your given AI application.
 Each AI model and workload (for example using a [Gemma](https://huggingface.co/blog/gemma) model running text generation), has unique inference characteristics.
 KleidiAI has various matrix multiplication micro-kernel routines to optimize the inference speed of different workloads.
 The ML Framework provider selects the optimal micro-kernel on your behalf when implementing KleidiAI in their framework.
 No extra effort is required when using a framework with KleidiAI.

 ## KleidiAI in a real-world example
-Before deep-diving into KleidiAI's code, it is helpful to see how KleidiAI micro-kernels interact with an GenAI model and ML Framework at a high-level.
-The steps below describe in words how KleidiAI speeds up matrix multiplication.
+Before deep-diving into KleidiAI's code, it is helpful to see how KleidiAI micro-kernels interact with a GenAI model and a ML Framework at a high-level.
+The steps below describe how KleidiAI speeds up matrix multiplication.
 The example is of a user asking a chatbot app a question on their smartphone.
 This is the example application stack to analyze:

 ![KleidiAI in Stack](sw-stack.png "KleidiAI in a real-world software stack.")